Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 2. The next question to ask yourself is, “Why am I not comfortable with this?”

-But that doesn’t mean they don’t struggle with the gender role expectations that have been placed upon them as men or women, and that they might desire to reveal either more masculine or feminine qualities than they already have been.
+But that doesn’t mean they don’t struggle with the gender role expectations that have been placed upon them, and that they might desire to reveal either more masculine or feminine qualities than they already have been.

-The two strongest indicators is the level of discomfort someone feels by how they are seen socially (i.e. in your case you are seen socially as a female), and the level of discomfort someone feels with their physical body and the way it functions (i.e. you having a physically female body, including going through menstruation).
+The two strongest indicators of this discomfort is the level that someone feels by how they are seen socially (i.e. in your case you are seen socially as a female), and the level of discomfort someone feels with their physical body and the way it functions (i.e. you having a physically female body, including going through menstruation).

 Check out this image that @CassieBebop was inspired to create after reading this blog post: